sst/sst/README.md

 ---

-Serverless Stack (SST) is a framework that makes it easy to build serverless apps.
+SST (SST) is a framework that makes it easy to build serverless apps.
 It's an extension of [AWS CDK](https://aws.amazon.com/cdk/) and it features:

 - A [Live Lambda Development][live] environment
 - A [web based dashboard][console_doc] to manage your apps